rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 Let’s finally implement the `execute` method on `ThreadPool`.
 We’re also going to change `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
-As we discussed in the "Type Aliases Create Type Synonyms" section of Chapter 19, type aliases allow us to make long types shorter.
+As we discussed in the “Type Aliases Create Type Synonyms” section of Chapter 19, type aliases allow us to make long types shorter.
 Take a look at Listing 20-19:

 <span class="filename">Filename: src/lib.rs</span>